xp44mm/urljson-serializer/readme.md

 # Urljson

-Urljson is designed to put a json object into url in a shorter style.
+Urljson is designed to put a json object into url query in a shorter style.

 ## Get Started